My favourite time of year for hard lure fishing is in the autumn. The water still has some warmth and the pike are

 Twitch the rod tip back while reeling the lure in.
 The twitches should be along the same path as the line, any sideways movement of the rod will just be wasted energy.
 The line must be given slack for a split second to allow the lure to swerve and dart, this happens as I move the rod back before twitching again.

 Most hard lure’s can be twitched, some are easier than others and some are designed to twitch.
-Walk the dog lures are designed to dart back and fourth, the Rapala X-Rap SubWalk being a good example.
-This subsurface walk the dog lure, is a slow sinking variety designed to fish just below the surface, which is great in a weedy river.
+Walk the dog lures are designed to dart back and fourth, the Rapala X-Rap SubWalk being a prime example.
+This subsurface walk the dog lure, is a slow sinking variety designed to fish just below the surface.
+Which is great in a weedy river.

 Working the river

 This time of year I fish either in the morning or late afternoon to sunset.
 I work my way down the river casting the lure in all the little places where a pike may be.
 Every spot I try, I will cast four to six times upstream and downstream to cover as much water as possible.
-No need to spend too much time in each swim, if the pike are interested they make themselves known.
+No need to spend too much time in each swim, because if the pike are interested they make themselves known.

 In a weedy river the lure will frequently collect weed.
 The feel of the lure covered in weed is quite different to a take.
 Weed, twigs and other debris will make the lure feel suddenly heavier.
 When a Pike does attack, you will feel a positive pluck or tug on the line.
 Possibly two or three very quick plucks as the fish bites the lure more than once.
 Pike can grab a lure, realize it’s not food and let go of it in a split second.
 So be ready to strike at any time, right up to lifting it out.